 Utility panes are vertical panels which are shown on one side of a window.
-They have some similarities with sidebars, but play a different role and behavior.
+They have some similarities with sidebars, but play a different role and have a unique behavior.

 When to Use¶